testsigmahq/testsigma-docs/src/pages/docs/salesforce-testing/metadata-connections.md

 ## **Prerequisites**

-- You need to have Salesforce org with test setup
+- Salesforce organization with the test setup.
-- Salesforce connected app
+- Salesforce connected app.
+For more information, refer to [creating a connected app](https://testsigma.com/docs/salesforce-testing/special-nlps/).

 ---